Why is Camber Energy Inc. (CEI) down -58.68% from the day 1 this year?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-Now, considering the stocks previous presentation, multiple moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -27.50%.
-Additionally, trading for the stock in the period of the last six months notably deteriorated by -5.22%, alongside a downfall of -58.68% for the period of the last 12 months.
-The shares increased approximately by -15.27% in the 7-day charts and went up by -35.01% in the period of the last 30 days.
-Common stock shares were lifted by -53.83% during last recorded quarter.
+Let’s take a glance in the erstwhile performances of Camber Energy Inc., multiple moving trends are noted.
+Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -32.43%.
+Additionally, trading for the stock in the period of the last six months notably deteriorated by -8.92%, alongside a downfall of -58.68% for the period of the last 12 months.
+The shares increased approximately by -9.44% in the 7-day charts and went up by -24.72% in the period of the last 30 days.
+Common stock shares were lifted by -63.08% during last recorded quarter.